 Are you coping with migraine attacks?
 If not, here are some tips and tools you can use to learn new coping skills and to build a good support network, and be able to stay organized and disciplined.

-Help is available, but you need to find it.
-One thing is for sure, you must find a good doctor and neurologist to help you work on finding your best form of symptom and pain management.
+Help is available, but you might need to search around to find it.
+One thing is for sure, you must find a good doctor and neurologist or headache specialist to help you work on finding your best form of symptom and pain management.
 Ensure they deal with migraine specifically.
 That's really important.

 First off, you are not alone in struggling with migraine disease.
 Our society underrates this neurological disorder; the statistics show only half of all sufferers find effective pain management.
 ONLY HALF!
 And only half get the correct diagnosis.

 Getting the right diagnosis is so important.
 Diagnosis can be half the cure!
 So let's start there...